hexsecs/cybertruck/README.md

 ## Discovery

 ## Technique #1
-Using Caring Caribou you send discovery request
+Using Caring Caribou to discover UDS devices on the CAN network.
 ```
 caringcaribou -i <INTERFACE> uds discovery -min 0x18daf100
 ```